openrelik/openrelik.org/content/docs/designs/openrelik.md

 **Status:** Draft <br>

 {{< callout type="info" >}}
-**Request for comments**: If you have questions, comments or suggestions to this design, please share with the community and join the discussion.
+**Request for comments**: If you have questions, comments or suggestions on this design, please share with the community and join the discussion.
 <br>
 **Discussion forum** for this design document can be found here: [https://github.com/orgs/openrelik/discussions/5](https://github.com/orgs/openrelik/discussions/5)
 {{< /callout >}}

 ### Objective